oxford-omni-lab/oxford-omni-lab.github.io/_members/ana-namburete.md

   google-scholar: 6QzRJ6MAAAAJ
 ---

-Ana Namburete is a Principal Investigator and Assistant Professor at the University of Oxford.
+Ana Namburete is a Principal Investigator and Associate Professor at the University of Oxford.
 She leads this lab and is focused on advancing the field of machine learning in neuroimaging.